lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.

 option.

-Mappings are local to the console, except the one for toggling, which is - `
+Mappings are local to the console, except the ones for toggling the console - `

 opts = {